abruzzi/patterns-for-state-management-in-react/README.md

 Through the separation of concerns and the use of hooks, our `Dropdown` component remains clean and straightforward, showcasing the power of composable logic in React.

-## Headless Components: Bridging Logic and Presentation
+## Introducing Headless Component Pattern

 The headless component pattern unveils a robust avenue for cleanly segregating our JSX code from the underlying logic.
 While composing declarative UI with JSX comes naturally, the real challenge burgeons in managing state.
 This is where headless components come into play by shouldering all the state management intricacies, propelling us towards a new horizon of abstraction.